-For Burkina Faso, it was of vital importance to ensure that the delivery of seasonal malaria chemoprevention planned for 2020 went ahead as planned, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO.
-The country is congratulated for successfully implementing the first three rounds of SMC in Q3.
-Without the SMC campaign, coupled with the need to sustain essential health services including malaria case management, there was a prediction of an increase in malaria cases and deaths.
+For Burkina Faso, it will be of vital importance to ensure that the delivery of seasonal malaria chemoprevention planned for 2020 goes ahead as planned, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO.
+Without this campaign, coupled with the need to sustain essential health services including malaria case management, there will be an increase in malaria cases and deaths.
 Under the worst-case scenario, in which all ITN campaigns are suspended and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 10.3% increase in malaria cases, and a 73.9% increase in malaria deaths in Burkina Faso.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.